 82 Watling Street EC4M 9BX, Saturdays @ Brockley Market SE4 1UT | subcult.com

-All of our award-winning Sub Cult subs are made fresh to order using premium suppliers such as their butchers, Flock Herd, who supply grass-fed, rare breed meats from small farms.
+All of Suc Cult’s award-winning subs are made fresh to order using premium suppliers such as their butchers, Flock Herd, who supply grass-fed, rare breed meats from small farms.
 Their attention to detail begins with the bread.
 They use a soft American deli-style sub roll that is freshly baked using their secret recipe for consistency and flavour.

 The guys and girls at Sub Cult come from a streetfood background and have collaborated with Michelin star chefs to craft a menu to whet any appetite.